Neurogenic Bladder

 1. Lifestyle Modifications

-• Bladder Training: Scheduled bathroom visits to train the bladder to hold urine longer.
+• Bladder Training: Scheduled visits to retrain the bladder to hold urine longer.

 2. Medications

-• Anticholinergics: Used to relax the bladder muscles and reduce urinary urgency.
+• Anticholinergics: Relax overactive bladder muscles to reduce urgency.

-• Beta-3 Adrenergic Agonists: Improve bladder capacity and reduce frequency.
+• Beta-3 Adrenergic Agonists: Increase bladder storage and reduce frequency.

-• Antibiotics: Treat recurrent urinary tract infections caused by incomplete bladder emptying.
+• Antibiotics: Used when recurrent urinary tract infections occur from incomplete emptying.

 3. Catheterisation